Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Features

 -   Biomes generally cause less lag than feature generation
--   Hundreds of iterations per chunk of a multi-block feature have been achieved at low performance cost
+-   Hundreds of iterations per chunk of a multi-block feature have been achieved at a low-performance cost
 -   Thousands of iterations per chunk of multi-block features negatively impact gameplay
--   Hundreds of thousands of iterations per chunk of a single-block feature have been achieved at low performance cost
+-   Hundreds of thousands of iterations per chunk of a single-block feature have been achieved at a low-performance cost

 ## Blocks